French A level builds on the language skills you acquired while studying for GCSE.

 A level French is a requirement for going on to take a degree in French.
 Being proficient in a second language gives a real boost to your career prospects.
 In an increasingly competitive job market, a qualification in a foreign language can make you stand out from the crowd.

 In our increasingly globalised economy, we need a workforce that is not just technically skilled but one that has knowledge about the world.
 Many organisations do business or have offices in other countries so having a team that can easily communicate is invaluable.
 Specialist language occupations include working as a translator, interpreter or language teacher.
 However, with globalisation, a qualification in a language can also be advantageous in pursuing careers in areas you might not have thought of.
 These include tourism, entertainment, public relations and mass communication, international organisations, embassies, diplomatic service and publishing.
-The possibilities are endless.

 A minimum of five subjects at grade 4 (or above) including at least grade 5 in English language and at least grade 4 in Maths.
 Ideally, you will have a grade 6 (or above) at GCSE level in French.
 You will need to be prepared to work hard and be brave enough to speak in French so that you can improve your spoken language.